igor-siergiej/diet-planner/README.md

 - Populating calendar with diary entries
 - ??

+#### Write test classes for:
+- Profile loading/saving from/to file
+- ??

 #### Other things to do:
 - Implement creating custom food/recipe + UI